 Florida may have the reputation of a tropical paradise, but there are only so many plants that can survive the sweltering heat and constant rain.
 Did you know there are plenty of plants that have found a way around these conditions?

 These special tropical shade plants thrive in the shade and can survive through the heat and humidity in Florida!
-Our landscaping team can help you select the right shade plants for your Florida garden.
+Our landscaping team can help you select the right shade plants for your tropical landscaping design.

 The Best Tropical Shade Plants